 Through the International Experience, you build more than knowledge of one location, you learn to think about the growing effect of global commerce on every organization.

 You've learned how to analyze data.
 You've learned about working in teams.
 You've learned what makes organizations thrive.
 You've learned about the big trends in the global marketplace.
 Now you need to put it all together.
-The Integrated Leadership Perspective uses a series of original Yale SOM "raw" cases to look at real organizational dilemmas and the complex challenges involved in leading a contemporary business.
+Integrated Management Perspectives uses a series of original Yale SOM "raw" cases to look at real organizational dilemmas and the complex challenges involved in leading a contemporary business.

 Advanced Management Courses